Macchina-CLI/macchina/CARGO_README.md

 - `--theme <theme_name>` -> change themes
 - `--help` -> display help menu
 - `--version` -> print version
-- `--padding <amount>` -> specify the amount of padding to use
+- `--padding <amount>` -> specify the amount of (left) padding to use

 ---

 ## Installation

-Macchina is available on [crates.io](https://crates.io/crates/macchina), to install it run:
+To install macchina on your system, run the following command:

 ```
 cargo install macchina
 ```